caleb531/awesome-cpt/docs/post-types.md

 ) );
 ```

+Note that internally, the custom post type is initialized when WordPress is initialized (via the `init` action, with a priority of 10).

 ## Names

 Awesome CPT will automatically generate capitalized and title variants based on the `name` array you provide (using `ucfirst()` and `ucwords()`, respectively).
 For instance, the above `small_group` post type is equivalent to the following: